Restrictions imposed as cow is identified with BSE on Scottish farm

 The Scottish Government said it was “identified as a result of routine surveillance and stringent control measures” which meant that animals over four years of age that die on farm are routinely tested for BSE.

-Food Standards Scotland have confirmed there is no risk to human health and described it as an “isolated case” which is being probed by the Animal Plant and Health Agency (APHA).
+Food Standards Scotland has confirmed there is no risk to human health and described it as an “isolated case” which is being probed by the Animal Plant and Health Agency.

 Scotland’s agriculture minister, Jim Fairlie, said: “Following confirmation of a case of classical BSE in Ayrshire, the Scottish Government and other agencies took swift and robust action to protect the agriculture sector.
 This included establishing a precautionary movement ban on the farm.